anchore/enterprise-client-go/pkg/enterprise/docs/RBACApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/anchore/enterprise-client-go"
 )

 func main() {
 	roleName := "roleName_example" // string |
 	username := "username_example" // string | The username to remove the role for
 	forAccount := "forAccount_example" // string | Deprecated.
 Please use domain_name instead.
 The account that the user has the role to be removed (optional) domainName := "domainName_example" // string | The domain that the user should have the role removed from.
 This may be an account name when the domain is an account. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.RBACApi.DeleteRoleUser(context.Background(), roleName).Username(username).ForAccount(forAccount).DomainName(domainName).Execute()
+	r, err := apiClient.RBACAPI.DeleteRoleUser(context.Background(), roleName).Username(username).ForAccount(forAccount).DomainName(domainName).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `RBACApi.DeleteRoleUser``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `RBACAPI.DeleteRoleUser``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 }
 ```